International Criminal Court investigation in Libya: Abuse in detention facilities

 Since January 2025, Osama Najim (Almasri), a Libyan general, is wanted by the ICC for war crimes and crimes against humanity allegedly committed by RADA Special Deterrence Forces in Mitiga Prison in Tripoli.
 He was briefly arrested in Turin on 21 January 2025.
 The attorney-general of Rome stated that the arrest was invalid because there had not been prior discussions with the Italian Minister of Justice.
 A court of appeal in Rome agreed with the attorney-general.
 Najim was released and left Italy.

 In July 2025, Khaled Mohamed Ali El Hishri (Al-Buti), another senior official of RADA Special Deterrence Forces, was arrested in Germany for war crimes and crimes against humanity committed in Mitiga Prison.
+He was transferred to ICC custody in The Hague on 1 December 2025.
+In July 2026, the Pre-Trial Chamber I confirmed the 17 charges of crimes against humanity and war crimes, including the torture, rape, murder, enslavement, and persecution of thousands of detainees in Mitiga Prison and Mitiga Compound between 1 May 2014 and 30 June 2020.
+Evidence for confirming the charges included witness statements by 47 former detainees and 16 other people.

 European anti-immigration policy

 In October 2025, following an earlier 2019 submission to the ICC Libya investigation, lawyers Omer Shatz and Juan Branco and their colleagues submitted a 700-page request to the ICC to prosecute 122 named European Union (EU) officials for crimes against humanity for "migration policies [that the lawyers] argued led to the interception, detention, torture, killing and drowning of tens of thousands of people".
 Among the accused were senior EU officials Mark Rutte, Donald Tusk and Federica Mogherini and former Frontex chief Fabrice Leggeri.
-The request was "based on six years of investigation, interviews with more than 70 senior European officials, minutes of high-level European Council meetings and other confidential documents.
+The request was "based on six years of investigation, interviews with more than 70 senior European officials, minutes of high-level European Council meetings and other confidential documents".
 According to the lawyers, whose group is named "EU Crimes Against Humanity", 37 people were suspected at the highest level of liability for the crimes, ranging from Ana Cristina Jorge (in relation to Operation Triton), Angela Merkel, Angelino Alfano through to Uwe Corsepius and Walter Stevens of the European External Action Service (in relation to Operation Sophia).